-Vitamin K assists in the delivery of calcium to the bone; however, it is not directly needed in the absorption of vitamin D3.
-Because of this, Suntrex D3only contains vitamin D3.
+Vitamin K assists in the delivery of calcium to the bone; however, it is not directly needed to absorb vitamin D3.
+Because of this, Organic Vitamin D3 only contains vitamin D3.
 Also, since most vitamin K2 comes from soy, I believe the better alternative to consider is vitamin K1, often found in green leafy vegetables, Brussels sprouts, and cabbage.
-So, in a nutshell, it may help to take the calcium and magnesium supplement IntraCal and Suntrex D3 (vitamin D3) with a balanced diet of vegetables such as mentioned above to get your vitamin K.
+So, in a nutshell, it may help to take Calcium & Magnesium and Organic Vitamin D3 with a balanced diet of vegetables such as mentioned above to get your vitamin K.

 What to Look for in a Good Vitamin D3 Supplement